Anawalt Logo

 Persian Lime

-• Fruit is small and green to yellow-green in color
+• The fruit is small and green to yellow-green

 Ruby Red Grapefruit